Snowflake-Labs/terraform-snowflake-api-integration-with-geff-aws/README.md

-# Generic External Function Framework (GEFF) Infrastructure
+# GEFF Terraform Module

+The Generic External Function Framework (GEFF) is extensible Python code which can be called using a [Snowflake External Function](https://docs.snowflake.com/en/sql-reference/external-functions-introduction.html) that allows Snowflake operators to perform generic invocations of Call Drivers (e.g. HTTP, SMTP, XML-RPC) and either return or write responses to generic Destination Drivers (e.g. S3).
+This empowers them to create new pipelines in Data Infrastructure while using reviewed and standardized RBAC and interaction with Cloud Infrastructure for secrets management.

-Terraform module to create a snowflake API integrations and dependent resources such as:
+The Terraform module helps you create Snowflake and AWS resources:

-- **GEFF Lambda** for calling APIs and loading responses
+1. **AWS GEFF Lambda** for calling APIs and loading responses
-- **API Gateway** to manage executions of Lambda
+1. **Snowflake API Gateway** to manage executions of Lambda
-- **IAM Role** for Snowflake to make invoke API Gateway
+1. **AWS IAM Role** for Snowflake to make invoke API Gateway
-- **API Integration** to expose interface to Snowflake External Functions
+1. **Snowflake API Integration** to expose interface to Snowflake External Functions
-- **Storage Integration** to expose interface to ingest data responses
+1. **Snowvlake Storage Integration** to expose interface to ingest data responses

 ![image](https://user-images.githubusercontent.com/72515998/125895344-dfb554a3-d574-4b4c-a8bb-e89cc9a20e10.png)